gruppe-adler/gruppe_adler_mod/optionals/cinematicSpec/README.md

 #### caveat

 **Users**: If a scenario is *not* designed with this component in mind, it will *not* be able to pull you from spectator mode while you're in cinematicSpec.
+The component will warn you about this on entering cinematicSpec.
 If unsure, *do not* use this in a scenario where respawn exists.

 **Scenario designers:** to disable spectator mode, call `grad_cinematicSpec_fnc_cancelCinematicSpec` with a callback.
 Example: